Discover more from Alex Ewerlöf Notes

 The diagram below shows the total number of events over time.
 It changes as the demand for our system fluctuates.

-Event-based SLIs are interested in the percentage of good events from valid events.
+Event based SLIs are interested in the percentage of good events from valid events.

 Pros